-Points Applicant's ability to demonstrate what the process to prepare for existing and future needs of users of this project was, who was engaged in the public participation and planning process and how the stakeholders will continue to be engaged in the implementation of the project.
+Points Applicant's ability to demonstrate what the process to prepare for existing and future needs of users of this project was, who was engaged in the public participation and planning process, and how the stakeholders will continue to be engaged in the implementation of the project.
 9-10 Points The applicant clearly and convincingly demonstrates that: The project scope was developed through a comprehensive technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was effectively integrated into the public participation process and reached out to all necessary stakeholders.
 AND the applicant attached documentation that supports a thorough and effective public engagement process.
+Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
 6-8 Points The applicant demonstrates that: The project scope was developed through a comprehensive technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was effectively integrated into the public participation process.
 AND the applicant attached documentation that supports a thorough and effective public engagement process.
+Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
 3-5 Points The applicant somewhat demonstrates that: The project scope was developed through a technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was somewhat integrated into the public participation process.
 AND the applicant attached documentation that supports a public engagement process.
+Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.
 1-2 Points The applicant minimally demonstrates that: The project scope was developed through a technical planning process (appropriate for the complexity and magnitude of the project) The planning process considered the existing and future needs of the project users and transportation system The planning process was minimally integrated into the public participation process.
 AND the applicant did not attach documentation or attached very little documentation to support a thorough public engagement process.
-0 Points Evaluators can award a score of zero if they believe that the application does not prove the project scope is a result of technical planning, that the applicant did not consider the existing and future needs of the project users, and the planning process was not in any way integrated into the public engagement process.
+Additionally: For combined I/NI projects, public input was considered in the development of the non-infrastructure encouragement and education programming.